rock59/httpng/doc/arch.md

-(TODO: Check that using single fiber to handle all xtm queues - which are single-producer-single-consumer - is doable with reasonable efforts and actually works faster, this is just performance optimization).
+(TODO: Check that using single fiber to handle all xtm queues - which are single-producer-single-consumer - is doable with reasonable efforts and actually works faster, this is just performance optimization). xtm queue size is limited, its overflow on HTTP(S) request causes error 5xx to be returned to HTTP(S) client, overflow in all other cases ("ready to send more body", cancellation...) causes a fiber or HTTP(S) thread to go to sleep until it is notified that there is a space in the queue so "function push" operation can be retried
+(failure to call a function is unacceptable because it disrupts request handling logic and causes resource leaks -
+e. g. we shouldn't fail a request to free `shuttle`).

 Request processing code in TX thread creates new fiber for every request, creates Lua tables with request data, and launches user-configured handler.
 Such a handler can send a response and/or terminate request handling ("close").